-Around 1900 the bicycle and tyre industry in several countries reached mutual agreements about the dimensions of rims and tyres.
+Around 1900 the bicycle and tire industry in several countries reached mutual agreements about the dimensions of rims and tires.
 These national agreements are the cause of the huge variety in size designation.
-The tyre sizes in inches are so called "nominal sizes".
+The tire sizes in inches are so called "nominal sizes".
 The diameter of the wheel with inflated tyre was the original size.
 Now there is an organization that regulates the size designation: the European Tyre and Rim technical organisation.
-These ETRTO-sizes are available on virtually all tyres (in millimeters).
+These ETRTO-sizes are available on virtually all tires (in millimeters).

 The standard English 27x1 1/4 size is in ETRTO: 32x630.
 This means that the diameter of a French 28 inch rim is smaller, than the diameter of an English 27 inch rim.
 It should be clear that an English 28 inch tyre does not fit a French 28 inch rim!

-Manufacturers often indicate inaccurate sizes for their tyre diameters; they are often narrower.
+Manufacturers often indicate inaccurate sizes for their tire width; they are often narrower.

 10.56 (Nederlands) A Dutch spoken video on designing and producing a new Swallow tire.